All Episodes

 You're right.

-Devin's instincts on this, he's probably the only person I know that have been a hundred percent the whole time.
+Devin's instincts on this, he's probably the only person I know that have been 100% the whole time.

-So I'll admit it, I I was, you know, in a lull for a while because I wanted actual accountability.
+So I'll admit it, I was, you know, in a lull there for a while because I wanted actual accountability.

-But Devin's instincts on this um, you know, um have been spot on.
+But Devin's instincts on this, you know, have been spot on.

-So I would say to folks listening, um, yeah, please listen to me and our show, but um maybe see what Devin Nunes is also saying about John Durham and where it's going.
+So I would say to folks listening, yeah, please listen to me and our show, but maybe see what Devin Nunes is also saying about John Durham and where it's going.

-Well, okay, but before we uh check in with uh Congressman Nunes, where do you think it's going?
+Well, okay, but before we check in with Congressman Nunes, where do you think it's going?

-So we've we've sort of hinted at it over the last couple of episodes with Sussman and Klein Smith, and now now we're talking about the Danchenko indictment.
+So we've sort of hinted at it over the last couple of episodes with Sussman and Klein Smith, and now we're talking about the Denchenko indictment.

-And I think I still believe, as I've said in the past, that John Durham is building a larger conspiracy style case against all these individuals that we've outlined and I he's outlined and identified in his indictments by titles.
+And I think, I still believe, as I've said in the past, that John Durham is building a larger conspiracy-style case against all these individuals that we've outlined and he's outlined and identified in his indictments by titles.

-Now we've got the Dolans of the World, Fusion GPS, Glenn Simpson, Bruce Orr, Nelly Or, Christopher Steele, Danchenko, Sussman, Olias, Hillary campaign, DNC, the list goes on.
+Now we've got the Dolans of the World, Fusion GPS, Glenn Simpson, Bruce Orr, Nelly Orr, Christopher Steele, Denchenko, Sussman, Elias, Hillary Campaign, DNC.

-But he's and Jake Sullivan was identified in one of the indictments, the current national security advisor, and he's got problems, I think, as well.
+And Jake Sullivan was identified in one of the indictments, the current National Security Advisor, and he's got problems, I think, as well.

 The purpose, I believe, for that kind of indictment is a speaking indictment, as we call it, is because he's building a larger case and he wants to educate the folks that are following this as to his findings, at least what he can share now.

-Because remember, behind each of these cases, as he's filed in in federal court, are hundreds of thousands of pages of discovery of evidence that the defense has the prosecution has to turn over to the defense.
+Because remember, behind each of these cases, as he's filed in federal court, are hundreds of thousands of pages of discovery, of evidence that the prosecution has to turn over to the defense.

 And a lot of that's classified, so it has to be declassified finally.